loic-sharma/nuget-latest-resource/readme.md

 Today the PM UI is powered by [NuGet V3's package metadata API](https://docs.microsoft.com/nuget/api/registration-base-url-resource).
 This API has a few flaws:

-1. It includes the metadata for all versions of a package.
+1. It includes the metadata for _all_ versions of a package, not just the latest version.
 1. Packages that with more than 128 versions are split across multiple "pages"
 1. It includes [unlisted versions](https://docs.microsoft.com/en-us/nuget/nuget-org/policies/deleting-packages), which are hidden from the UI.